wyattfry/rag-cli/docs/rag-cli_index.md

 ### Synopsis

 Index documents by chunking them, generating embeddings, and storing them in the vector database.
-This enables the AI to use these documents as context for responses.
+This enables the AI to use these documents as context for responses and improves the quality of AI-generated answers by providing relevant background information.

+The indexing process:
+1. Scans files in the specified directory (or current directory if none specified)
+2. Chunks large documents into manageable pieces (default: 1000 chars with 200 char overlap)
+3. Generates embeddings for each chunk using the configured embedding model
+4. Stores chunks and embeddings in ChromaDB for fast semantic search

+Supported file formats: txt, md, go, py, js, ts, json, yaml, yml (configurable)

+EXAMPLES:
+  # Index current directory (non-recursive)
+  rag-cli index

+  # Index specific directory recursively
+  rag-cli index -r /path/to/docs

+  # Index with specific file formats
+  rag-cli index -f txt,md,go /path/to/project

+  # Index documentation recursively with multiple formats
+  rag-cli index -r -f md,txt,rst ~/projects/my-docs

 ```
 rag-cli index [path] [flags]